MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Parameters

-*T*\
-The type of the value to test.
-Must be an unsigned integer type.

 *value*\
-The value to test.
+The unsigned integer value to test.

 ### Return value